 DIME Analytics creates tools that improve the quality of impact evaluation research for all.
-We take advantage of the concentration and scale of research at DIME to develop and test solutions to ensure high quality of data collection and research quality across our portfolio, and to make public training and tools available to the larger community of development researchers who might not have the same capabilities.
+The team supports high quality research across the DIME portfolio, offers public trainings, and develops tools that are freely available to the global community of development researchers.
+We take advantage of the concentration and scale of research at DIME to develop and test solutions to ensure data work quality across our portfolio, and to make public training and tools available to the larger community of development researchers who might not have the same capabilities.

 Public Resources and Training

-- Manage Successful Impact Evaluations
+- Manage Successful Impact Evaluation Surveys

 - DIME Wiki

-- Computational Reproducibility
+- Computational Reproducibility Assessment (code review)

 - Reproducible Research Agenda